CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ## Change log

+### Version 6.2

+* Restores console opening for NVDA < 2021.1.
+* Addresses potential security issues related to [GHSA-xg6w-23rw-39r8][ghsaLink] when using the add-on with older versions of NVDA.
+However, it is recommended to use NVDA 2023.3.3 or higher.

 ### Version 6.1

 * Opening the source file of an object located in the submodule of a package is now working.